thenbe/neotest-playwright/README.md

 ## Presets

-Presets are a way to debug your tests on the fly.
+Presets can help you debug your tests on the fly.
+A preset is just a group of command line flags that come in handy in common scenarios.

 > To select a preset, use the `:NeotestPlaywrightPreset` command.
 Once a preset is selected, it remains active until you either select another preset, clear it by selecting the `none` preset, or restart neovim.